nebi-um/testing_workshop/README.md

 <a name="teardown"></a>
 ### Teardown

-The testing libraries also offer clean up strategies, so that any data generated by the setup, that can't be simply released from memory, can be cleaned up.
+The testing libraries also offer clean up strategies, so that any data generated by the setup, that can't be simply released from memory, can be properly disposed of.
 The aim is to return the test envrioment to its pre-test state.

-Examples of use cases are closing sessions to remote apis or services and cleaning up written files or builds
+Common examples include closing sessions to remote apis or services and cleaning up written files or builds.

 #### Unittest